akhilpandey95/m.bot/ML/notes.md

 on classification.
 As the name suggests classification is nothing but having a task being solved by classifying or categorizing it into separate classes.

+#### 1.3 Features :
+Features are nothing but aspects which we consider while breaking down an object that has been given to us.
+For suppose if we are to find out whether a given fruit is apple or not then features like "shape, colour, size etc" help us in determining the result.
+In machine learning features are very much needed for solving complex problems.

+#### 1.4 K nearest neighbour :
+Usually referred to as "kNN" is a supervised ML algorithm that is helpful in identifying the nearest neighbour of the given mystery point K. So to understand in a better way, let us simplify things

 ### 2. Unsupervised learning :
 Unsupervised learning is a learning that essentially has no additional